Michael J. Cavanagh

-Michael J. Cavanagh (born January 3, 1966) is an American business executive and lawyer serving as president of Comcast since 2022, in which capacity he also leads NBCUniversal.
+Michael J. Cavanagh (born January 3, 1966) is an American business executive and lawyer serving as co-CEO of Comcast since 2026, in which capacity he also leads NBCUniversal.
+Cavanagh was previously president of Comcast from 2022 to 2026.

 Early life and education

 Cavanagh completed a B.A. in history at Yale College in 1988.
 He subsequently obtained a J.D. from the University of Chicago in 1993.

 Career

 Cavanagh worked for Citigroup for seven years.
 From 2000 to 2004, Cavanagh worked at Bank One Corporation in several roles including head of strategy and planning and treasurer, chief administrative officer of commercial banking, and chief operating officer of middle market banking.